ZenusLouis/JS-Testing/Readme.md

 1. Navigate to the `Employee-Application` directory.
 2. Ensure that MongoDB is running locally or accessible at the configured URI.
 3. Run `npm update` to ensure all modules are updated to their latest versions.
-4. Run `npm test` to execute the server tests using the test framework configured in the project.
+4. Run `npx jasmine` to execute the server tests using the test framework configured in the project.

 ## Frontend Testing